-Industry Cluster Focus
+Cluster Focus Areas

-After reviewing data compiled by United States Department of Agriculture, Purdue University, and Virginia Tech, the group decided on the cluster focus areas of tourism, manufacturing, and agribusiness.
-The region had originally considered the fourth focus area of health care, but, due to extenuating circumstances, including a preliminary merger negotiations between service providers in a great part of the region, the SET group was unable to garner the human capital deemed necessary to develop strong and SMART (Specific, Measurable, Attainable, Relevant, Timeframed) goals, so it was decided to dissolve the health care group in order to devote efforts toward strengthening the other cluster.
+After reviewing data compiled by United States Department of Agriculture, Purdue University, and Virginia Tech, the group decided on the four focus areas of tourism, manufacturing, agribusiness, and health.
+However, due to extenuating circumstances, including a preliminary merger negotiations between service providers in a great part of the region, we were unable to garner the human capital the group felt necessary to develop strong and SMART goals, so it was decided to dissolve the health care group in order to devote efforts toward strengthening the other areas.

 One of the main goals of the Mount Rogers Region Stronger Economies Together (SET) initiative was to avoid duplication of efforts and to capitalize on and strengthen projects already in progress.
-There are a variety of these efforts including the Mount Rogers Regional Initiative, a tourism and branding-focused initiative, and Appalachian Spring, an outdoor recreation initiative focused on highlighting and marketing the region's natural assets.
+There are a variety of these efforts including the Mount Rogers Regional Initiative -a tourism and branding-focused initiative, and Appalachian Spring, an outdoor recreation initiative focused on highlighting and marketing the region's natural assets.
 The New River/Mount Rogers Sector Strategy, facilitated by the New River/Mount Rogers Workforce Development Board, is based upon the manufacturing cluster in the region and is serving as the model for sector strategies in workforce development areas throughout the state.
 The Sector Strategy is being developed and implemented based on input provided by the regional businesses and industry as to what are their critical workforce needs.

-The SET group frequently noted that there are several areas that serve as support within the region and do not align with only any single industry.
-These include education, entrepreneurship, infrastructure, and utilities.
-While some of these areas are noted in goals, others are not addressed in the SET plan, as they are part of other plans and the group wanted to avoid duplication.
-One example of this is that internet access is vital to the area's growth and development.
-Although the SET goals do not specifically address the regional need for broadband expansion, the SET group will provide assistance and support to other agencies with broadband/wireless initiatives already in place, such as the Wired Road Authority and the Bland Wireless Authority.
+While the SET group frequently noted that broadband internet access was vital to the area's growth and development, the SET goals do not specifically address the regional need for broadband expansion.
+The SET plan and focus groups will provide assistance and support to other agencies with broadband initiatives already in place, such as the Wired Road Authority and the Bland County Telecom Plan.
 The MRPDC is actively involved in all of the previously mentioned initiatives and will update the group on the progress of each of these initiatives quarterly.